Financial-Times/n-service-worker/README.md

 # n-service-worker [![CircleCI](https://circleci.com/gh/Financial-Times/n-service-worker.svg?style=svg)](https://circleci.com/gh/Financial-Times/n-service-worker)

 ⚠️ This component is deprecated.
-The service worker will be removed from FT.com soon.
-Please only commit bug and security patches to this repo. ⚠️
+Please only commit bug and security patches to this repo.
+Do not integrate it in new implementation without a preliminary discussion with the Code Owner ⚠️

 Global service worker component for next.ft.com